• Skip to primary navigation

 How Long to Keep Tax Records and How to Organize Them

-A common question I hear often is "how long should I keep my tax records (paperwork)?"
-While each person's situation is different, these tips will help you get to a decision on what you can get rid of.
+A common question is, "How long should I keep my tax records (paperwork)?"
+While each person's situation is different, these tips will help you decide what you can get rid of.
 Read on to figure out your position.

-I would always side with the more conservative number of years when keeping my tax paperwork which was usually seven years.
-While I would keep them for seven years, I found reducing the unnecessary paperwork that you filed away was helpful around the third year.
+I would always side with the more conservative number of years when keeping my tax paperwork, usually seven years.
+While I would keep them for seven years, reducing the unnecessary paperwork you filed away was helpful around the third year.
 This task would allow me to fit at least two years in one bin.
-It would significantly reduce my amount of square footage long-term storage.
+It would significantly reduce my amount of square footage of long-term storage.

 How long should I keep tax records?